rubyberlin/rubyberlin.org/source/2013-10-statement-community.html.md

 This boils down to 4 points

-* We are against Harassment and Ignorance
+* We are against harassment and ignorance
 * We are for diversity
-* We are Not in this for the Drinks
+* We are not in this for the drinks
 * We care

 ## Against Harassment and Ignorance